-Clinical trials are research studies in which patients help physicians and scientists find ways to improve health and cancer care.
-Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer.
-Sylvester conducts a wide range of clinical trials and currently has 168 underway.
+Clinical research studies are research studies in which patients help physicians and scientists find ways to improve health and cancer care.
+Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer, and help advance the understanding of cancer and its impact.
+Sylvester conducts a wide range of clinical research studies and currently has 160 therapeutic clinical trials (intervention studies) underway.

-What Are the Different Types of Clinical Trials?
+- What Are the Different Types of Clinical Research Studies?

 What Are the Benefits of Participating in a Clinical Trial?